ahmadzana/Trigger-Jenkins/README.md

 The **JENKINS_URL** is the URL of the jenkins server running

-If your jenkins is in a separate  server where you want to host this you can add  to the docker-compose and use the private dns in the JENKINS_URL
+If your jenkins is in a separate  server where you want to host this you can add  to the docker-compose and use the private dns in the JENKINS_URL.